 It is important to conceptually differentiate between immunity from adjudication and immunity from executive action.
 Immunity from adjudication protects states from being sued in foreign courts, whereas immunity from execution shields state-owned property from attachment to satisfy claims.
-78 In effect, Russia's state assets enjoy immunity from execution, while Russia cannot be sued in other states' domestic courts, subject to limited exceptions.
-79 The conventional understanding of sovereign immunity is linked with judicial measures.
-80 By contrast, the present proposal involves immunities as they apply to the transfer of sovereign state assets based solely on executive - or "extrajudicial" - actions of state.
+In effect, Russia's state assets enjoy immunity from execution, while Russia cannot be sued in other states' domestic courts, subject to limited exceptions.
+Proposal involves immunity is linked with judicial measures.
+Droposal involves immunities as they apply to the transfer of sovereign state assets based solely on executive - or "extrajudicial" - actions of state.